 Seminar Leader: Elizabeth F. Barkley, author of Student Engagement Techniques: A Handbook for College Faculty (Jossey-Bass, 2010); Collaborative Learning Techniques: A Handbook for College Faculty (Jossey-Bass, 2004)

 Sponsored by University College and the Faculty Professional Development Program

-Throughout the three-day Seminar participants will have multiple opportunities to work on their own class designs and practices guided by Professor Barkley, and there will be follow-up consultation opportunities with her during 2013-14 academic year.
 Woven throughout the seminar will be work related to traditional class formats, blended formats, and large and small class settings.
-The Seminar will explore questions like, “How can designs that include technology enable collaborative student learning?” and “How can assessment designs and practices provide feedback on student achievement of learning objectives?”
-This seminar will include active discussion boards on BbLearn, follow-up sessions via audio and/or video links with Professor Barkley, and the option of continuing the seminar work in a faculty learning community for 2013-14.
+This seminar will include discussion boards on BbLearn and the option of continuing the seminar work in a faculty learning community for 2014-15.

 This Seminar seeks to primarily engage faculty who teach lower division, large enrollment classes.

 The faculty selected for the program will:

 • Inaugurate seminar activities at an April orientation lunch